Colonization

-Despite countless declarations and referendums from the United Nations on the independence of colonial countries and peoples, implemented since 1946, there are in the world still over 60 colonies – sometimes designated territories – including Puerto Rico, Guam, and Bermuda.

-Lexicology
+Etymology

 The term colonization is derived from the Latin words colere ("to cultivate, to till"), colonia ("a landed estate", "a farm") and colonus ("a tiller of the soil", "a farmer"), then by extension "to inhabit".
 Someone who engages in colonization, i.e. the agent noun, is referred to as a colonizer, while the person who gets colonized, i.e. the object of the agent noun or absolutive, is referred to as a colonizee, colonisee or the colonised.

 Pre-modern colonizations

 Classical period

-In ancient times, maritime nations such as the city-states of Greece and Phoenicia often established colonies to farm what they believed was uninhabited land.
-Land suitable for farming was often occupied by migratory 'barbarian tribes' who lived by hunting and gathering.
-To ancient Greeks and Phoenicians, these lands were regarded as simply vacant.
-However, this did not mean that conflict did not exist between the colonizers and local/native peoples.
-Greeks and Phoenicians also established colonies with the intent of regulating and expanding trade throughout the Mediterranean and Middle East.
+In ancient times, maritime nations such as the city-states of Greece and Phoenicia established colonies in other parts of the Mediterranean.

 Another period of colonization in ancient times was during the Roman Empire.
 The Roman Empire conquered large parts of Western Europe, North Africa, and West Asia.
 In North Africa and West Asia, the Romans often conquered what they regarded as 'civilized' peoples.
 As they moved north into Europe, they mostly encountered rural peoples/tribes with very little in the way of cities.
 In these areas, waves of Roman colonization often followed the conquest of the areas.
 Many of the current cities throughout Europe began as Roman colonies, such as Cologne, Germany, originally called Colonia Claudia Ara Agrippinensium by the Romans, and the British capital city of London, which the Romans founded as Londinium.